 Add four wooden legs to a painted pallet.
 You will need wooden boards from a dismantled pallet.
 Cut eight pieces of the required length.
 Attach the long side of one piece to the long side of another at right angle to form an L-shaped leg.
 Repeat with all the pairs.
 Place the legs at the corners of the pallet so that they fit snugly into the L. Nail the legs on.
 Covering the top of the table with plywood is optional.
 Paint or varnish your project to protect it from the elements.

-2. Old tires for growing herbs
+2. Old tires for growing flowers

 Millions of scrap car and truck tires are generated each year, and they pile up in vacant plots and solid waste management facilities.
 You can avoid adding to the already heavy load by recycling at least a few of them in your garden.